unrenormalizable/gymnasium-http-api/README.md

 ## API specification

-> This is not maintained, it is here just to give a rough idea
-> For the current API refer to the gym_http_server.py.
+> This is not maintained, it is here just to give a rough idea.
+For the current API refer to the gym_http_server.py.

   * POST `/v1/envs/`
       * Create an instance of the specified environment